Japan investors buy record amount of Spanish bonds, return to U.S. in April

 They bought 350 billion yen (2.70 billion euros) ($3.19 billion) of Spanish bonds in April, a record for the second straight month after March’s 282 billion yen.
 They were attracted by the higher yields Spanish bonds offer, compared to core countries in the euro zone.

-Their buying surpassed that in longtime favourite French bonds, of 298 billion yen.
+Their buying surpassed that in longtime favorite French bonds, of 298 billion yen.

+To view a graphic on Japanese investments in euro zone bonds, click: reut.rs/2LyKOGp

 Since October, Japanese investors have flocked to euro zone bonds, shifting from the U.S. markets, because of the former’s attraction for currency hedging.